-- sway exceeds one inch, or - (b) any measured deflection exceeds three inches downward, or - decking or any part of the bridge, other than the intended bearing surfaces, comes to bear on a safety support or the floor, or - (d) a decking unit or some of the load falls off the bridge, or - the bridge collapses or a dangerous collapse is imminent in the opinion of the judge.
+- (a) sway exceeds one inch, or - (b) any measured deflection exceeds three inches downward, or - (c) decking or any part of the bridge, other than the intended bearing surfaces, comes to bear on a safety support or the floor, or - (d) a decking unit or some of the load falls off the bridge, or - (e) the bridge collapses or a dangerous collapse is imminent in the opinion of the judge.

-If loading is stopped for any of the situations a, b, c, d, or e, the bridge is not approved for further load testing and will not be ranked for awards in any category.
+If loading is stopped for any of the situations a, b, c, d, or e, the bridge is not approved for further load testing and will not be eligible for awards, except aesthetics.
 Do not continue load testing.
 Ask the crew to remove the load carefully.
 Check the appropriate box on the data form.